SunflowerGolem/sunflowergolem.github.io/_projects/mage-tower.md

 In a world engulfed in shadows, this project embarks on a profound exploration of resilience and unwavering determination.
 It is a testament to the indomitable spirit, revealing the unyielding will to persevere in the face of insurmountable odds.

 Amidst the encroaching darkness, this project guides a player through the depths of despair, illuminating the flicker of hope that resides within.
-It is a reminder that even in the bleakest moments, surrender is never an option .
+It is a reminder that even in the bleakest moments, surrender is never an option.

 ![image-left](/assets/images/projects/mage-tower.png)